ngnjs/libcrypto/README.md

 The NGN crypto library provides simple cryptographic building blocks:

 1. Generate RSA or ECDSA Private/Public Keypairs (PEM)
-2. Sign & Verify Content (using PEM keys) - Not yet supported by Deno
+1. Sign & Verify Content (using PEM keys) - Not yet supported by Deno
-3. Encrypt/Decrypt Content (AES)
+1. Encrypt/Decrypt Content (AES)
-4. One Time Passwords (HOTP/TOTP)
+1. One Time Passwords (HOTP/TOTP)
+1. Generate/Verify JSON Web Tokens (JWT)

 All keys, signatures, and encrypted outputs are Base64 encoded strings (not hex!).
 Base64 is approximately 25% more efficient than hex (Base16), so the output will be smaller.